ABOUT THE CORKTOWN RACES

 PRE-RACE PACKET PICK UP

-We will be distributing race numbers and shirts at five locations in the metro Detroit area between March 3 through March 9.
-Locations include: New Balance in Troy and Farmington Hills, Total Runner in Southgate, Elite Feet in Brighton and Harper Sports Shop in St. Clair Shores.
+We will be distributing race numbers and shirts at seven locations in the metro Detroit area from March 7 through March 13.
+Locations include: New Balance in Troy, Farmington Hills and Utica, Total Runner in Southgate,

 Your bright colored Corktown vest will identify you in helping to point runners in the correct direction.
 We have an exciting course that runs along the entire parade route as well as Michigan Ave.
-We'll need a few of you for the kids run too.
+We'll need a few of you for the Kids Run and the Dublin Mile, too.

 REGISTRATION / SHIRTS